maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 ## Matrix commands, operators and functions

 Dartmouth BASIC introduced a series of matrix related commands and functions that operate on entire arrays with a single operation.
-These operations can also be implemented using FOR/NEXT loops, but using a single instruction leads to clearer code and higher performance.
+These operations can also be implemented using FOR/NEXT loops, but using a single instruction leads to higher performance and more clearly indicates the actual intent of the author.
 The downside is that only a few dialects supported these commands, mostly on mainframes, so using them leads to portability issues.

 The basic idea is that the common statements `PRINT`, `INPUT` and `READ` now have matrix-related versions, `MAT PRINT`, `MAT INPUT` and `MAT READ`.
 When called, these versions loop over the array and perform the statement on all of the elements within it.
-So, for instance, `MAT PRINT A` will print out the entire array will out instead of having to loop over the array and print each slot separately.
+So, for instance, `MAT PRINT A` will print out the entire array instead of having to loop over the array and print each slot separately.
 In addition to these statements, there are also a number of matrix operators and functions.
 For instance, one can use the assignment statement `MAT A=ZER` to set all the slots in a matrix to 0.
 All of these instructions begin with the statement keyword `MAT`.

 The system allows the dimensions of the array to be specified to limit the slots that a function will operate on.
 In the following documentation, we will refer to this as a *subarray*.
 For instance, if a program starts with `DIM A(10,10)`, then `MAT A=ZER` will assign 0 to all of the slots in A, 10 by 10, whereas `A=ZER(5,5)` will change the values only in the subarray of 1..5 in the rows and columns, leaving the other values, in 6..10, unchanged.
 This works as long as the largest slot number, M times N, is less than the total number of slots original dimensioned.
 For instance, it is acceptable to call `MAT A=DET(15,1)`, despite A being DIMmed (10,10).
 This is very much at odds with normal BASIC behavior, where a reference to `A(15,1)` would cause a runtime error, `?BAD SUBSCRIPT` in Commodore BASIC for instance.

 One "gotcha" to be aware of is that the items in the zero indexes are ignored.
 So in a vector, the first slot is ignored, while in a matrix, all of the slots in the zero column and row are ignored.
-This may lead to unexpected results if data has been inserted in these slots using other statements and then manipulated with the matrix commands, which will cause that data to be cleared out.
+This may lead to unexpected results if data has been inserted in these slots using other statements and then manipulated with the matrix commands, which may cause that data to be cleared out.

 ### Matrix statements

-There are only four matrix statements, assignment (`LET`), `PRINT`, `INPUT` and `READ`.
+There are only four matrix statements, assignment with the optional `LET`, `PRINT`, `INPUT` and `READ`.
 All of these loop over the list of variables and then perform their normal actions on all of the elements in the array or the selected subarray.
 For instance, if you `MAT INPUT A,B`, the system will prompt you to input a value for all of the slots in A and then all of the slots in B.

-The only oddity is `MAT PRINT`, whose output differs depending on the type of array.
+One oddity is `MAT PRINT`, whose output differs depending on the type of array.
 If the array is 1-d, a vector, it will be considered a column and normally printed with each value on a separate line.
 In contrast, a matrix will be printed in a 2-d fashion, rows and columns.
 In both cases the layout can be changed by adding a comma or semicolon, which operate in a fashion similar to the normal `PRINT` statement, adjusting the width between the numbers; when applied to a vector, this also causes it to print out in a single row.

 ### Matrix operators

 The matrix system includes mathematical operators that mirror those that apply to scalar values.
 Dartmouth has assignment, plus, minus and multiply.
 Generally, these instructions require the variables to be of the same type and dimensions, you can add a matrix to a matrix or vector to vector, but you cannot add a vector to a matrix.

-Dartmouth also added the ability to multiply all of the elements by a scalar value, which uses a separate format that demands the expression be in parentheses and be the left-hand-side of the operator.
+Dartmouth also added the ability to multiply all of the elements by a scalar value, which uses a separate format that demands the scalar expression be in parentheses and be the left-hand-side of the operator.
 For reasons unclear, only multiplication was supported.
 RetroBASIC extends this format for all of the mathematical operators.
+In the case of division, this leads to odd syntax as the divisor is on the left.

-Note that division is not supported.
+Note that matrix-by-matrix division is not supported.
 This is because dividing a matrix requires it to first be inverted, which is not always possible given the values it contains.
 While this could have been included and simply report and error in this situation, the two-step operation would have required too much working memory to be supported on machines of the era.

 #### Examples: